-Join Jake Ströh for an in-depth discussion in this video Chaining actions together, part of Up and Running with Hype.
+Join Jake Ströh for an in-depth discussion in this video Chaining actions together, part of Hype Quick Start.

 Action chaining is when more than one…action is triggered in response to an event.…In this exercise, we'll attach an action to our…button that will start the timeline of the orange mototcycle.…In turn, the orange motorcycle's timeline will…trigger the start of the green motorcycle's timeline.…Then, we will pause both timelines at a specific point in time.…Only to resume those timelines when the user…clicks or taps on the motorcycle images themselves.…Let's begin by opening the action-chain-start document.…